-The split air conditioning has at least one unit that sits inside your room.
+The Split AC has at least one unit that sits inside your room.
 The compressor sits outside of the room, sometimes on the ground or on brackets hung to the wall.
 Some models come with multiple indoor units that will use one single compressor, this is known as the multi-split air conditioning system.

 A split air conditioner consists of two main parts: the outdoor unit and the indoor unit.
 The outdoor unit is installed on or near the wall outside of the room or space that you wish to cool.
 The unit houses the compressor, condenser coil and the expansion coil or capillary tubing.
 The sleek-looking indoor unit contains the cooling coil, a long blower and an air filter.